Community Matters at ABK

 For all of her adult life, Carolyn has been very active in her community, focusing her efforts on helping those who have fallen on “hard times.”
 After graduating from Yale University, Carolyn joined the Jesuit Volunteer Corps and moved to Seattle to work full-time in a shelter for homeless women and children.
 She lived in a Catholic lay-community with other young adults and embraced the JVC’s credo of “simplicity, spirituality, community and social justice.”
 She continued this work throughout law school at U.C.
 Hastings, where she volunteered regularly with the General Assistance Advocacy Project and the Workers’ Rights Clinic.

 After becoming licensed as an attorney, Carolyn worked in Seattle, and represented people in their unemployment appeals on a pro bono basis.
 In California, she worked with the San Francisco Bar Association’s AIDS Legal Referral Panel representing people with AIDS negotiate with their creditors.
 In Ashland, Carolyn has remained very active in her community.
-She was a founding member of the Board of Directors of the non-profit Options for Helping Residents of Ashland (“OHRA”), and she has helped staff local homeless shelters during the winter months.
-She currently serves on the board of the Ashland Food Project and she’s a past member of the Vestry (the governing council) of Trinity Episcopal Church.
+She was a founding member of the Board of Directors of the non-profit Opportunities for Housing, Resources and Assistance (“OHRA”), and she has helped staff local homeless shelters during the winter months.
+She currently serves on the board of the Ashland Food Project and she’s a member of the Vestry (the governing council) of Trinity Episcopal Church and serves as the Senior Warden.
 Carolyn has helped a number of local non-profit organizations get started and she continues to advise these groups on employment and other legal issues.
 Carolyn is an NRA-certified Range Safety Officer and an active member of the Ashland Gun and Archery Club.

 Community Matters to Susan Bradley Krant